-In view of the uncertainty of the depth and extent of the contraction in oil demand due to the COVID-19 pandemic, combined with the weaker commodity price environment, CVR Energy has remained focused on cash conservation and protecting its balance sheet.
-As a result of these factors, and in light of the uncertainty of the current economic environment as we as potential future cash requirements of CVR Energy, the Board of Directors of CVR Energy approved a 50% reduction in its cash dividend for the first quarter of 2020.
-The revised dividend supports CVR Energy's continued focus on financial discipline through a balanced approach of shareholder distributions and strategic investments while providing the flexibility to weather the uncertain environment.
+In view of the uncertainty of the depth and extent of the contraction in oil demand due to the COVID-19 pandemic, combined with the weaker commodity price environment, CVR Energy has remained focused on safe and reliable operations, cash conservation and protecting its balance sheet.
+As a result of these factors, and in light of the uncertainty of the current economic environment as we as potential future cash requirements of CVR Energy, the Board of Directors of CVR Energy approved a reduction in its cash dividend for the first quarter of 2020 and elected not to declare a cash dividend for the second quarter of 2020.
+These decisions support CVR Energy's continued focus on financial discipline through a balanced approach of stockholder distributions and strategic investments while providing the flexibility to weather the uncertain environment.
 The Board of Directors of CVR Energy will continue to evaluate the economic environment, CVR Energy's cash needs, and other applicable factors, and may elect to make additional changes to CVR Energy's dividend in future periods.